 Generally, the traditional civil law systems define "ownership" to be the conjunction of three rights: the right to use a thing (usus), the right to enjoy the fruits of a thing (fructus), and the right to dispose of the thing (abusus).67 All these rights are transferable by the owner in different combinations.
-Under the rights of owner to transfer his/her ownership is known as "dismemberments" of ownership, which could take place in the following ways;(1) the predial servitude (part of usus), (2) usufruct (usus and fructus), (3) use (part of usus), and (4) habitation (also part of usus).
-These traditional civil law principles are found effective in Iraqi civil law
+Under the rights of owner to transfer his/her ownership is known as "dismemberments" of ownership, which could take place in th~following ways;(1) the predial servitude (part of usus), (2) usufruct (usus and fructus), (3) use (part of usus), and (4) habitation (also part of usus).
+These traditional civil law principles are found effective in Iraqi civil law system.
+Though the general meaning of these concepts have been explained in the first part of this dissertation but attempt shall be made to explain with the use oflraqi Civil Code system.